We discussed using D81 disk images back in Disk images, including:

 How to use the

-/shortcut to load a file within a directory listing
+/and ↑ shortcuts to load or run a file within a directory listing

 Disk-related improvements have been advancing quickly, and the latest ROM includes bug fixes and useful features not mentioned in the printed manual.